hytopiagg/sdk/docs/server.chunklattice.haschunk.md

 </td><td>

-The origin coordinate of the chunk to check.
+The global coordinate of the chunk to check.

 </td></tr>